 Life was better before the Neolithic Revolution.
 It was a simpler time.
 It was an egalitarian era.
-Perhaps you can even say the the Neolithic Revolution (aka Agrucultural Revolution) caused many of the issues we face today.
+Perhaps you can even say the Neolithic Revolution (aka Agricultural Revolution) caused many of the issues we face today.
 Let’s take a look at this turning point so you can decide.

 The Neolithic Revolution

-About 10,000 years ago someone noticed seeds that fell on the ground from local plants sprouted weeks later and grew new plants.
-We don’t know who first had the lightbulb moment, “Hey, why don’t we put seeds in the ground and grow food instead of having to move every time the plants are picked?”
-Clearly someone did.
+About 10,000 years ago someone noticed seeds that fell on the ground from local plants sprouted weeks later and growing new plants.
+We don’t know who first had the lightbulb moment, “Hey, why don’t we put seeds in the ground and grow food instead of having to move every time the plants are picked over?”
+Clearly, someone did.
 Farming was born.
 This was HUGE!